Social dangerousness: Extent and length

 means of support, those loitering with intent, and those falling within similar arcane phraseology which still underpins the disorderly conduct statutes, regulations, and ordinances of many states, cities, and counties in the United States.
 These sanctions are plainly preemptive strikes against those seen as likely to be disturbing, disruptive, or dangerous.
 Included in this group would be "suspicious persons" ordinances, "stop and frisk," and public drunkenness laws".

+In Cuba

 As Pre-criminal danger to society is a legal charge under Cuban law which allows the authorities to detain people who they think are likely to commit crimes.
 The charge carries a penalty of up to four years in prison.
 The Cuban government has been accused by Amnesty International of using the charge almost exclusively against critics of the government.

 People that have been imprisoned under this charge include: